 Microbiology: Mechanism of resistance:

-Bacterial resistance to cefuroxime may be due to one or more of the following mechanisms: Hydrolysis by beta-lactamases; including (but not limited to) by extended-spectrum beta-lactamases (ESBLs), and AmpC enzymes that may be induced or stably derepressed in certain aerobic Gram-negative bacteria species; Reduced affinity of penicillin-binding proteins for cefuroxime; Outer membrane impermeability, which restricts access of cefuroxime to penicillin binding proteins in Gram-negative bacteria; Bacterial efflux pumps.
+Bacterial resistance to cefuroxime may be due to one or more of the following mechanisms: hydrolysis by beta-lactamases including (but not limited to) extended-spectrum beta-lactamases (ESBLs), and Amp-C enzymes, that may be induced or stably derepressed in certain aerobic Gram-negative bacterial species; reduced affinity of penicillin-binding proteins for cefuroxime; outer membrane impermeability, which restricts access of cefuroxime to penicillin binding proteins in Gram-negative bacteria; bacterial efflux pumps.

 Click on icon to see table/diagram/image